samuel-bohman/AI-benchmarking-guide/README.md

 ### NVIDIA

-**ND GB200 v6** still runs an externally managed environment, so the benchmarks need to be ran inside a PyTorch Docker container.
-Launch the container with the following command before running the benchmarks:
+**ND GB200 v6** still runs an externally managed environment, so the benchmarks need to be ran inside a python venv.
+Start a venv with the following commands before running the benchmarks:

 ```
-sudo docker run  --rm -it --ipc=host --network=host --privileged --security-opt seccomp=unconfined --cap-add=CAP_SYS_ADMIN --cap-add=SYS_PTRACE --device=/dev/kfd --device=/dev/dri --device=/dev/mem --gpus all -v $PWD:$PWD nvcr.io/nvidia/pytorch:25.01-py3
+python3 -m venv venv
+source venv/bin/activate
 ```

-See the "Storage" section at the bottom of the README for additional docker storage tips.

 Usage: `python3 NVIDIA_runner.py [arg]`\
    or: `python3 NVIDIA_runner.py [arg1] [arg2]` ... to run more than one test e.g `python3 NVIDIA_runner.py hbm nccl`\